harvardinformatics/website/content/maker.md

     #SBATCH --ntasks=8
     #SBATCH --mem-per-cpu=4g
     #SBATCH --partition=shared

-    MAKER_IMAGE=/n/scratchssdlfs/singularity_images/informatics/maker:2.31.10--pl526_14.sif

-    # NOTE: empty MAKER control files can be generated using the command:
-    #       singularity exec ${MAKER_IMAGE} maker -CTL
-    # This will be needed at least for the maker_exe.ctl file, which has the paths to executables in the container.
-    # Otherwise, existing maker_bopts.ctl and maker_opts.ctl should be usable.
+    MAKER_IMAGE=/n/singularity_images/informatics/maker:2.31.10--pl526_14.sif

     # Submit this job script from the directory with the MAKER control files

     # Remove any environment variables
     module purge

     # Use Intel MPI for the "mpiexec" command
     module load intel/17.0.4-fasrc01 impi/2017.2.174-fasrc01

     # Optional repeat masking (if not using RepeatMasker, comment-out these three lines)
     export REPEATMASKER_LIB_DIR=$PWD/REPEATMASKER_LIB_DIR
     mkdir -p "${REPEATMASKER_LIB_DIR}"
     singularity exec ${MAKER_IMAGE} sh -c "ln -sf /usr/local/share/RepeatMasker/Libraries/* ${REPEATMASKER_LIB_DIR}"
     # If RepBase RepeatMasker Edition has been downloaded, it should be copied into this directory:
     #   cp /path/to/RepeatMaskerLib.embl ${REPEATMASKER_LIB_DIR}

-    # Add any MAKER options (-fix_nucleotides needed for hsap_contig.fasta example data)
+    # Add any MAKER options
-    # * the -mpi option is needed to use MPI with MAKER in a Singularity container
+    # * the -mpi option is needed to use the host MPI for MAKER in a Singularity container
     # * -nodatastore is suggested for Lustre, as it reduces the number of directories created
+    # * -fix_nucleotides needed for hsap_contig.fasta example data
     mpiexec -n ${SLURM_NTASKS} singularity exec ${MAKER_IMAGE} maker -mpi -fix_nucleotides -nodatastore

 ---